 Hydrus Joyride XL iSUP FAQ

-Can I take my dog on the Hydrus Joyride XL?
+Can I bring a passenger or pet along with me on the Hydrus Joyride XL?

 Does the Hydrus Joyride XL include a paddle?